andjmorrison/primo-alma-id-extract/README.md

 **Usage**

 *Create bookmarklet by pasting contents of ```app.js``` into bookmark URL field.
 Run the bookmarklet on a Primo search results screen to display information.*

+**Known Bugs**

+[ ] Clicking inside each result still navigates to each title card.
+Will fix in new version.
+Click and drag to select MMSID.